Edy-Barraza/Particle-Discovery/README.md

 # Particle-Discovery

 Everything you need to start categorizing subatomic particles!
 Here we have a step-by-step guide on how to go from a dataset to trained neural network with performance benchmarks.
+Even parallelization across multipe GPU's is supported!

 This repository contains:
 <ol type="I">